ker2x/webaudio-waterfall/README.md

 ## Browser Permissions
 The app requires microphone access.
 If you don’t see device labels, click Start once to grant permission and the device list will refresh.

-## Privacy
-- Your audio stays local in your browser.
-The app processes microphone data using the Web Audio API and draws pixels to a canvas.
-- No audio is uploaded to any server by this application.
-There is no analytics or network transmission of audio.
-- You can revoke microphone permission at any time in your browser’s site settings.

 ## Troubleshooting
 - I clicked Start but nothing happens / permission denied: